 This booklet should help you with your course selections.
-It covers grades 9-12 and describes a wide selection of courses to help you complete your education and prepare for college or for a career.
+It covers grades 9-12 and describes the wide selection of courses Fort Atkinson High School has to offer to help you complete your education and prepare for your future college education, apprenticeship, or career plans.

-Read each of the course descriptions carefully and plan a program that will match your interests and abilities.
-Make choices that will help you personally and challenge yourself to grow and mature.
+Read each of the course descriptions carefully and plan a program that will match your interests and.
+Make choices that will help you personally and challenge you to grow and mature.

-Keep the following in mind as you select your courses: Students must earn a minimum of 24 credits to graduate from Fort High School.
-Six credits per year are required as a minimum load, unless permission for an alternative schedule is granted by the principal and counselor.
+Keep the following in mind as you select your courses: Students must earn a minimum of 24 credits to graduate from Fort Atkinson High School.
+Seven credits per year are required as a minimum load, unless permission for an alternative schedule is granted by the counselor and principal.

-Among the necessary 24 credits for graduation, the following state minimums must be met.
+Among the necessary 24 credits for graduation, the following state minimums must be met: